 Buttered Chili Garlic Shrimp.
 Sauteed in butter with lots of minced garlic and a dash or two of chili pepper is the best way to serve shrimps at lunch or dinner.

 Grilled squid.
-Grilling is definitely the best way to enjoy this sustainable seafood.
-Gerry’s Grill prepares this perfectly.
+Grilling is the best way to enjoy this sustainable seafood.
+If dining out, Gerry’s Grill Restaurant prepares this perfectly.

 Patatas.
 I love potatoes!
 Be it in the form of french fries, mashed potato, baked, or with soup.

 Tinunu-an na nangka or kalabasa.
-Mom don’t really cook this at home because you have to buy and prepare the coconut milk, but if I see it on a karenderia (cafeteria) for lunch, I will definitely order it.
+Mom don’t really cook this at home because you have to buy and prepare the coconut milk, but if I see it on a karenderia (cafeteria) for lunch, I will most likely order a small serving.
 It’s cheap and has a pleasant taste.
 It actually taste better if you both have unripened jackfruit (nangka) and squash (kalabasa) mixed in creamy coconut sauce.

 Talong / eggplant.
 I don’t care if it’s sinugba (smoked), stir fried or torta (omelet), this fruit-vegetable is simply appetizing to me.

 Mixed Vegetables.
-Kabalasa (red squash), talong (eggplant), gabi (taro), alugbati (malabar spinach), repolyo (cabbage), okra (lady’s fingers) with soup or this stir-fried one:
+If there’s anything healthier that I want, it would be a soup with all these nourishing ingredients: Kabalasa (red squash), talong (eggplant), gabi (taro), alugbati (malabar spinach), repolyo (cabbage), okra (lady’s fingers), or this stir-fried one:

 Adobong Alugbati.
 This dark green vegetable is so tasty when sauteed with garlic and flavored with oyster sauce.
 It’s a superfood!

-Sinabwang Manok or Tinolang manok, our local chicken soup.
+Sinabwang Manok (Tinolang Manok), our local chicken soup.
 I want it the home-cooked way by putting not much kamunggay (horse radish leaves), tanglad (lemon grass) and sayote (chayote) or preferrably green papaya if available.
+It is a heart-warming soup can nourish the soul.

-Pancit bihon.
+Pancit Bihon.
 This is one of mom’s favorites and she loves cooking it.
-I really like it mixed with vegetables like cabbage and carrots.
+Always great when mixed with vegetables like cabbage and carrots.

 Stir-fried Mushroom.
 It tastes like meat, yet very light.
 I prefer the oyster mushroom–it is rich in iron.
 I am dreaming of getting a mushroom farm :p

-Monggos or mung beans.
+Monggos or Mung Beans Soup.
 I just had a small bowl of mung bean stew with kalamunggay (horseradish) and alugbati (malabar nightshade) with no meat.